On April 22, 2006, a 38-year-old Jorge Castro (129-10-3, 89 KOs) and Jose Luis Herrera met in the ring.

 Castro came in to the fight on a 16-fight win streak with a 67% KO rate, and was fighting after a gap of 1 month and 19 days.

-Jorge Castro was defending his super-welterweight titles and, fighting for the super-welterweight WBC titles against Terry Norris and lost via unanimous decision in the 12-round super-welterweight fight, and adds an loss to his record at 67-3-2.
+Jorge Castro was defending his super-welterweight titles and, fighting for the super-welterweight WBC titles against Terry Norris and lost via unanimous decision in the 12-round super-welterweight fight, and adds a loss to his record at 67-3-2.

 On October 5, 1990, a 23-year-old Jorge Castro (51-1-2, 36 KOs) and Hector Hugo Vilte met in the ring.